RicardoGoncalves-CS/CSharpLearning/Week 1/1_Markdown/README.md

-# 1_Markdown
+# Content

-Contains a file named *ExampleMarkdown.md* which is a file containing some useful syntax to format text using markdown.
+*ExampleMarkdown.md* which is a file containing some useful syntax to format text using markdown.